w3c/mathml/docs/accessibility.md

 $\frac{d}{dx} \sin(x)$ is introduced as “the first derivative with respect to x of sine of x” and would later be spoken as “d by dx of sine x”.

 ## Examples of ambiguity
 The invisible Unicode characters U+2061 (FUNCTION APPLICATION) and U+2062 (INVISIBLE TIMES) can disambiguate some common cases.

-An exception is "units"
+An exception is "units".
+E.g., in $3m$, the $m$ could be a regular 'm' or it could stand for 'meters'.
+Typically units are not displayed in italics, so some additional markup is required.
+However, for two character units like 'km', no additional markup is need for display (but this is not typically ambiguous).
 ### $(1,5)$

 ### $\bar x$